Egocentric Bias in Vision-Language Models: Results

 The error distribution reveals the mechanism underlying this failure.
 Egocentric responses—where models reproduce the string visible from the camera's viewpoint while disregarding the monkey's perspective—account for 75.88\% of all answers.
 In contrast, correct answers comprise only 8.96\%, while confusable (8.29\%), random (5.30\%), and fail (1.57\%) responses remain comparatively rare.
 This pattern provides diagnostic evidence: if models were attempting mental rotation but failing at visual recognition, we would expect higher rates of confusable errors.
 Instead, the overwhelming dominance of egocentric responses indicates that models default to their own visual reference frame without engaging in spatial transformation.
 This "\textbf{egocentric bias}" persists regardless of model architecture or training approach.

 To examine whether this bias extends to models' reasoning processes, we analyzed representative Chain-of-Thought traces from models that generate explicit reasoning steps.
-Qualitative analysis reveals that even when models articulate reasoning, they frequently invoke egocentric assumptions or superficial visual heuristics rather than accurate mental rotation .
+Qualitative analysis reveals that even when models articulate reasoning, they frequently invoke egocentric assumptions or superficial visual heuristics rather than accurate mental rotation.
+Representative examples of these failure modes—including egocentric rationalization, contour-based substitution, and partial transformation errors—are detailed in~\ref{app:cot_examples}.
 These findings demonstrate that egocentric bias persists even under structured reasoning approaches.